Maxiboy441/Maxiboy441/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
-- 🎓 &nbsp; Studying Computer Science & Engineering at University of Petroleum & Energy Studies Dehradun.
+- 🎓 &nbsp; Leaning software engineering at oddity in germany

 <br>